OCA/server-tools/external_file_location/README.rst

 Known issues / Roadmap
 ======================

 * FTP, SFTP, Filestore functionality not yet ported.
+Can be ported to child modules such as `external_file_location_ftp` etc.

 Bug Tracker
 ===========